TimoTSchmidt/test3/index.md

 `2016-2017`
 __Head of Internal Department__ | UKAFO (ITS Photography Club) <br>
-Supervised all internal events such as recuitment new member and photoshoot (weekly event).
+Supervised all internal events such as recruitment new member and photoshoot (weekly event).

 `2016-2017`
 __Teaching Assistant__ | PAPSI ITS <br>